hzzcl/resume.io/content/authors/admin/_index.md

 ## About Me

 Chenglu Zhu is an assistant researcher in Artificial Intelligence & Biomedical Image Analysis Lab(Lin Yang's Lab), School of Engineering, Westlake University.
-From October 2017 to January 2019, he was a visiting scholar at The University of Adelaide, AU, and now he is currently doing research at AI & Biomedical image analysis Lab, WestLake University.
-His current research interests include image processing and computer vision, especially the artificial intelligence of medical image analysis.
+From October 2017 to January 2019, he was a visiting scholar at The University of Adelaide, AU His current research interests include image processing and computer vision, especially the artificial intelligence of medical image analysis.